A Brief How-To for Letters of Recommendation By Dr. Luciana Herman

 How do I access my letters of recommendation?

 The Resident Dean's Office stores all the letters you give them.
-To retrieve them, go to the House office or email Susan Hamel at email@example.com.
-Be sure to give yourself at least one week lead time before the deadline.
-Also bring a self-addressed, stamped envelope for every letter you wish to send out.
-If you want a copy to include with the rest of your application materials, bring a plain, unstamped envelope instead.
-Always bring an envelope.
-The Resident Dean's Office will return the envelope with a copy of your letter, and the envelope itself will be signed and sealed to prove authenticity.
+To retrieve them, go to the House office or email the Academic Coordinator at firstname.lastname@example.org.
+Be sure to give at least one week lead time before the deadline.

 Congratulations!
 Your application is in.
 Courtesy doesn't stop now.
 Write a thank you note to everyone who helped you during the application process.
 If someone was particularly heroic, send flowers or candies.
 Your job is always to be informative and thankful.
 Don't skimp on thanks.
 You want people to feel good that they wrote you a letter of recommendation.
 So give them a reason to feel good.